About the DOC Institute

 Senaa Ahmad has been working in the film industry since 2011.
 As a publicist, she assisted on the campaigns for over 75 films, including Academy Award® nominees Brooklyn, Whiplash, and Theeb, Palme d’Or winners Amour and Dheepan, and CBC documentaries such as Milk and IF The Poet.
 In 2015, she served on the creative team for the second annual edition of the Niagara Film Festival, working closely with Bill Marshall, co-founder of TIFF.

 Prior to working in publicity and marketing, Senaa worked as a freelance editor and story editor in narrative and documentary film, collaborating with award-winning filmmakers, non-profit organizations, and other local clientele, including Journalists for Human Rights and the City of Toronto.
-She first joined the DOC Institute team in 2016, and is thrilled to be on board as the Events and Programs Associate, with a special focus on the DOC Institute ON150 project.
+She first joined the DOC Institute team in 2016, and is thrilled to be on board as the Events and Programs Associate, with a special focus on the New Visions Incubator.